Professor, Reznick Group Research Fellow, University Faculty Scholar, Graduate Faculty

 Department of Accounting

-Judgment and decision-making in auditing, audit review methods, fraudulent financial reporting, fraud detection, brainstorming, nonprofessional investor/auditor use of fraud red flags, relations between financial and nonfinancial measures, enterprise systems, audit delay, accelerated financial reporting, internal controls over financial reporting, and executive compensation structure.
+Judgment and decision-making in auditing, professional skepticism, audit review methods, fraudulent financial reporting, fraud detection, brainstorming, nonprofessional investor/auditor use of fraud red flags, relations between financial and nonfinancial measures, enterprise systems, audit delay, accelerated financial reporting, internal controls over financial reporting, and executive compensation structure.

 Selected Research Publications